NRCS Working Lands for Wildlife is partnering with private landowners to defend core grazing lands from invasive annual grasses.

 Instead, WLFW is “flipping the script,” explains Maestas, to prioritize preventative care for healthy, intact places in order to keep them productive and expand them.
 “I think of it as providing annual checkups to keep the land thriving, instead of a last-ditch visit to the ER when it’s already a crisis.”

-WLFW is partnering with local, state, and federal managers to prioritize where and how to halt rangeland invaders by leveraging RAP’s vegetation data to map intact cores and see where invasives are taking hold.
-These maps serve as a basis for partners to develop a shared game plan for directing conservation investments.
+WLFW is partnering with local, state, and federal managers to prioritize where and how to halt rangeland invaders by mapping intact cores and see where invasives are taking hold.
+These maps form the basis for developing a shared game plan for directing conservation investments.

 Land managers have long known that it’s far more cost-effective and efficient to treat weeds early before they spread.
 The trick, however, is working in the right landscapes and simultaneously treating infestations on adjacent rangelands so invasive annual grasses don’t quickly re-invade.